-For purposes of measuring the net pension liability, deferred outflows of resources related to pensions, deferred inflows of resources related to pensions and pension expense, information about the fiduciary net position of the pension fund, and the additions to and deductions from the fiduciary net position have been determined on the same basis as they are reported by the retirement system.
+For purposes of measuring the net pension liability, deferred outflows of resources related to pensions, deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the pension fund, and the additions to and deductions from the fiduciary net position have been determined on the same basis as they are reported by the retirement system.
 For this purpose, benefit payments, including refunds of employee contributions, are recognized when due and payable in accordance with the benefit terms.
+Investments are recorded at fair value.